StefanGreve/midorianki/readme.md

 midorianki convert --file <csv> [--name <string>|--dest <path>]
 ```

-The deck name and title defaults to `csv`'s file stem if `--name` is not specified.
+The deck name defaults to `csv`'s file stem if `--name` is not specified.
 The default target directory is always the current working directory.

 </details>